Finland travel guide

 Airport Taxis: Airport taxis are available at the taxi ranks to transport passengers to their required destination.

-Facilities: Airport facilities include a children's playroom, ATMs, postal services, shopping, a smoking room, a cafe, restaurants and rocking chairs for waiting passengers.
+Facilities: Airport facilities include a children's playroom, ATMs, pharmacy, shopping, a cafe, restaurants and rocking chairs for waiting passengers.

 Location: The airport is located six miles (9km) from Vaasa city centre.

 Time: GMT +2 (GMT +3 between last Sunday in March and last Sunday in October).